SubhMSFT/CosmosDBLoadTestCode/README.md

                 }
         }

-                // Initially, we were firing all fluxes at about the same time and
-                // collecting results (Java Scatter-Gather pattern)
+                // Initially, we were firing all fluxes at about the same time and collecting results (Java Scatter-Gather pattern)
-                // As used in our actual load test by app-team

-                Flux.merge(fluxes).collectList().subscribe(//mention method here);
+                // Flux.merge(fluxes).collectList().subscribe(//mention method here);

-                // Challenge is to handle backpressure.
-                // Solution is to handle the same using Mono manually using code.

                 // We changed to:
-                // Flux#merge merges data from Pub sequences contained in an Iterable into an interleaved merged sequence.
+                // Flux#merge merges data from Publisher sequences contained in an Iterable into an interleaved merged sequence.
                 // This creates a List<Mono<T>> without considering order.
 Technically, this is still an iterable sequence.
                 // Then, we do a Flux#collectList which collect all elements emitted by this Flux into a List that is emitted
                 // by the resulting Mono when this sequence completes.
                 // So when the flux sequence completes you go back to a Mono<List<T>> containing the response.
-                // Flux.merge(monos).collectList().block();        -----> ORIGINALLY TESTED BY APP IN POC
                 Flux.merge(mono).collectList().subscribe(//mention method here);

         }